jkylander/linebot/README.md

 # linebot
 Final project for CS50x

-Discord bot that grabs a URL from da discord message and returns relevant code lines from GitHub/GitLab as a code block message.
+Discord bot that grabs a URL from da discord message and returns relevant code lines as a code block message.

+Supported websites:
+ - GitHub
+ - GitLab
+ - BitBucket

 It analyzes the URL using regex and replies with a markdown code block, with the appropriate syntax highlighting